 We’re back at Maker Faire 2019 with some improvements to our award-winning design.
 First, we wanted to modify the system so that it is easier to build.
 While the A-frame design (Maker Faire 2016/17) looks nice, some of the materials may be difficult to get and assembly is a bit tricky.
 Next, we wanted the design to be flexible enough for a variety of spaces - vertical, horizontal and different sizes.
 And lastly, we discovered that some physical locations don’t have easy access to electrical power.
 So, there is an option for a solar powered irrigation system.
+This page focuses on building a hydroponic system.
+Go here to learn more about starting and growing leafy greens.

 PVC pipes generally come in 10 foot lengths.
 The ideal size of the pipe is 3” in diameter.
 There are different types of pipes.
 Drain pipe is the most common, least expensive, and readily available at Home Depot or Lowes.
 This pipe is ribbed and has a black interior.
 While this pipe should work fine, it is a bit flimsy and I don’t like the black interior.
 Instead I use 3" Schedule 20 PVC pipe.
 It is more rigid, but much lighter and less expensive than Schedule 40.
 Although Schedule 20 does not meet local plumbing code (thus not available at Home Depot/Lowes), it works great for hydroponics and can be found at irrigation supply companies.
 I get mine at Ewing Irrigation.
 Here is a good article about getting Schedule 20 pipe.